RubyCL/AmbiguousIDRs/README.md

 - **data/ambiguous_relations.csv**: The primary dataset file containing examples of ambiguous implicit discourse relations for English.
 - **README.md**: A detailed description of the dataset, including the structure and annotations.

+## Copyright and License

+AmbiguousIDRs © 2023 by Ahmed Ruby, Sara Stymne and Christian Hardmeier is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+To view a copy of this license, visit [https://creativecommons.org/licenses/by-nc-sa/4.0/](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## Reference
 If you use this resource, please consider citing:
 ```plaintext